Kroutaz/Kroutaz/README.md

 I like creating tools, testing concepts, and improving my coding skills one project at a time.

-I made alot of projects who aren't on github, but my favorite one is definitely ``The Brain``, my AI powered discord bot, and also my first published Repositorie on Github.
+I made alot of projects who aren't on github, but my favorite one is definitely my Discord.js AI powered discord bot, and also my first published Repositorie on Github.

 Some things I enjoy building:
 - Python applications